Red-backed salamander: Home range and territoriality

 Plethodon cinereus, like many plethodon species, exhibit homing behavior, with homing of females to their nests, as well as non-attending females and males to a home range.
 This allows for essential contact between a female and her eggs in order to ensure their survival, as well as for non-attending females and males to explore beyond the home range when under predation pressures, or searching for food or cover, and return to their home range if a more favorable microhabitat is not found.

 Male Plethodon cinereus actively defends its territory from intrusion by other males and is less aggressive towards invading females and juveniles.
-Plethodin cinereus usually directs aggressive behavior towards conspecific as well as heterospecific, as long as it's thought to be a potential competitor.
+Plethodon cinereus usually directs aggressive behavior towards conspecific as well as heterospecific, as long as it is thought to be a potential competitor.
 Plethodon cinereus positively interacts not only with conspecifics, but also with other potential competitors such as centipedes.

 It is necessary to have a visual display in order to elicit the threat posture of P. cinereus, and there will be no obvious aggressive behavior toward conspecifics and heterospecifics if only chemical cues exist.
 However, P. cinereus will increase time spent in aggressive postures when paired with centipedes but did not show increased aggression when paired with conspecifics.
 The specific test method was to expose male P. cinereus to four substrate chemical cue treatments separately: control, self, conspecific, or centipede (Scolopocryptops sexspinosus) to determine its behavior in the presence or absence of conspecifics and heterospecific cues reaction.